MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mrm/ne-mrm-mrmtype.md

 ## -description

+Describes the type of resource data.

 ## -enum-fields

 ### -field MrmType_Unknown

+Data is of an unknown type.

 ### -field MrmType_String

+Data is a string.

 ### -field MrmType_Path

+Data is a file path.

 ### -field MrmType_Embedded

+Data is embedded.

 ## -remarks

 ## -see-also